 You can also find unique accommodation experiences on Airbnb.
 For example, there are hosts renting out yurts, houseboats, treehouses, and other interesting properties.
 If you’re looking to stay somewhere different, you’ll find it on Airbnb.

-Hotels can offer a more luxurious atmosphere than Airbnbs.
-Higher-end properties are fitted with premium fixtures and linens.
+Hotels offer a more luxurious atmosphere than Airbnbs.
 Hotels are often beautifully decorated and landscaped.
 It’s nice to be surrounded by luxury.

 The atmosphere of hotels is also more professional than hostels.
 Hotels are run by people who are formally educated in hospitality.
-The staff is friendly and welcoming.
 They offer excellent customer service.
-They know how to treat guests and keep them happy.
 This makes the place feel more polished.
 It also adds to the atmosphere.
-Everyone tries to make your stay pleasant.

 Not all hotels offer atmosphere.
 For example, hotel rooms at large chain hotels can feel kind of bland and corporate.
 The decoration and bedding are usually plain and neutral.
 Hotel rooms don’t have much personality.
 When you’re inside a large chain hotel, you may not be able to tell if you’re in Rio de Janeiro or Cape Town.

 Hotel rooms are often smaller as well.
 Basic rooms only have a bedroom and bathroom.
 Staying in a hotel can feel depressing.
 Particularly if the hotel is lower end.

 Winner: Airbnbs often have a more homey atmosphere.
 Hotels tend to feel more luxurious but can feel too corporate.

 Hotel staff and Airbnb hosts are both in the hospitality business.